sastrysasi4/Prediction-of-Indian-climate-changes-using-linear-regression/README.md

-# Climate Change Visualization and Prediction
+# Visualization and Prediction of Climate Change

 The main theme of this project is to Visualize the data from different timeline and understand the importance of the